 The only way to deal with your fears is to fight them head-on.

-There will be solutions to deal with the common fears of quitting a job, and being actionable will result in you coping with the fear or it’ll be the realisation that it just needs a mindset shift to get you over the obstacle and move forward.
+There will be solutions to deal with the common fears of quitting a job, and being actionable will result in you coping with the anxiety or the realization that it just needs a mindset shift to get you over the obstacle and move forward.